Educator Preparation Provider (EPP) Approval

 Tennessee Comprehensive Review (TNCR) Handbook

-The Tennessee Comprehensive Review (TNCR) Handbook was generated to support EPPs that are preparing for an upcoming state-managed comprehensive review during the 2019-20 academic year.
+The Tennessee Comprehensvie Review (TNCR) Handbook was generated to support EPPs that are preparing for an upcoming state-managed comprehensive review during the academic year.
 While this handbook may provide useful guidance for all EPPs, EPPs seeking CAEP accreditation will need to follow guidance and expectations developed by CAEP, including processes for uploading evidence into the CAEP submission system (currently AIMS).
-This handbook is intended to serve as a companion to the TNAtlas system, where EPPs will upload all required evidence and respond to narrative prompts during the completion of the self-study.
+This handbook is intended to serve as a companion to the TN Atlas system, where EPPs will upload all required evidence and respond to narrative prompts during the completion of the self-study.
 The self-study process is a significant component of the comprehensive review, requiring EPPs to address all components of the CAEP standards.
-In addition to this handbook, the department recommends a careful review of the CAEP Handbook for Initial-Level Programs (2018), which served as a foundation for the generation of this handbook.
+In addition to this handbook, the department recommends a careful review of the CAEP Revised 2022 Standards Workbook, which served as a foundation for the generation of this handbook.

 This SAP review webinar was provided for TNCR trained reviewers and includes a more in depth look at the process of reviewing a SAP during a comprehensive review.